Merlin's Whisper: Enabling Efficient Reasoning in Large Language Models via Black-box Persuasive Prompting: Conclusion

 \section{Conclusion}

-This work presents \method, an iterative refinement framework that generates high-quality adversarial prompts from diverse perspectives to elicit concise responses of LRMs without compromising their accuracy.
-Experiments on both LRMs and closed-source APIs validate its effectiveness in reducing token usage while preserving reasoning performance.
-Further analysis highlights the generalizability of \method across different model scales and families.
-We hope this study offers new insights into efficient reasoning and underscores the potential of black-box adversarial prompting as a practical strategy for improving LRM efficiency.
+This work presents \method, an iterative refinement framework that generates high-quality persuasive prompts from diverse perspectives to elicit concise LRM responses.
+Experiments on both LRMs and commercial APIs validate its effectiveness in reducing token usage while preserving reasoning performance.
+Further analysis highlights the value of different perspectives, as well as the generalizability of \method across diverse domains, model scales, and families.
+We hope this study offers new insights into efficient reasoning and underscores the potential of persuasive prompting as a practical black-box strategy for improving LRM efficiency.